Piano Recital: Olga Scheps

 The Piano Sonata No.7 in B♭ major, op.83, which Sergei Prokofiev (1891 – 1953) composed 1942, is one of the three “war sonatas”, in which Prokofiev allegedly revealed his true feelings towards Stalin’s dictatorship, after in 1939, one of the composers close friends and his wife were arrested and murdered.
 Strangely, the composer received a Stalin Prize of second class.
 The sonata was premiered in 1943 by Svjatoslav Richter: it’s an iconic piece that many pianists will regard a pièce de résistance.

 It is music with extraordinarily clear texture, technically probably even more demanding than the last variations in Rachmaninoff’s op.42 (“Corelli Variations”).
-In the latter, and much of Rachmaninoff’s piano music in general, a major challenge is in the complexity of the texture, the large jumps and the wide chords (Rachmaninoff’s hands were spanning wider than those of most other pianists); in Prokofiev’s Sonata No.7, requires extreme conciseness in the staccato and in the extreme, often harsh dynamic contrasts.
+In the latter, and in much of Rachmaninoff’s piano music in general, a major challenge is in the complexity of the texture, the large jumps and the wide chords (Rachmaninoff’s hands were spanning wider than those of most other pianists); in Prokofiev’s Sonata No.7, requires extreme conciseness in the staccato and in the extreme, often harsh dynamic contrasts.
 Interestingly, the associated Wikipedia article claims that this sonata contains some of Prokofiev’s “most dissonant music for piano”.
 Dissonant?
 That wouldn’t be the first attribute that comes to my mind!
 I’d rather call it “percussive”!
 The sonata features three movements:

 - Allegro inquieto — Andantino — Allegro